stgmva/stgmva.github.io/_posts/design/2015-03-12-no-header-but-image.md

 ---
-layout              : page
+layout: page
+subheadline:  "Headers With Style"
-subheadline         : 'Headers With Style' title               : 'No Header but Article Image' teaser              : "Feeling Responsive enables you to get the attention of visitors.
+title:  "No Header but Article Image"
+teaser: "Feeling Responsive enables you to get the attention of visitors.
 If you don't want to use a big header, use an image for the article instead."
 categories:
     - design
 tags: